 Assemblies are held regularly throughout the terms.
 Notifications of dates and times are advertised to parents and caregivers through our Schoolzine App (SZapp).
 All Parents and Caregivers are most welcome to attend.

 The Hawker Area School Band allows students from Year 5 - 12 to learn an instrument, in an ensemble setting.
 In the past 3 years, instruments on offer have included flute, clarinet, alto saxophone, trumpet, trombone and percussion.
 Students learn together, one lesson per week, conducted by the Music teacher.
 This lesson involved students across a range of abilities, which has allowed a strong culture of peer mentoring and support to occur within instruments groups, all of which is directed by the Music teacher.
 Students are provided with a hire instrument, free of charge, as well as books and music diaries.
 It is expected that students participating in the Band will practice at home daily, care for their instrument appropriately, and make up for any class work missed.
 It is also expected that they will perform, solo, and as an ensemble, at school assemblies, Presentation Night, and any other relevant opportunity.

-For more information, contact Sasha Andersson at the school.
+For more information, contact the school.